-- Based on which criteria do we evaluate Certificate Authorities and put them on our PKI trusted list? - 'Level of Assurance' (LoA)? - Interoperability? - Issuing process of certificates? - Supervision and control of Certificate Authorities? - To which extend are we going to re-use the criteria listed in the eIDAS regulation?Will the criteria be a 'light' or 'heavy' version of the - eiDAS regulation?Are we going to include criteria that are not listed in eIDAS yet? - Are we going to include criteria that are not listed in eIDAS yet? - Is there a need to create specific certificates and establish our own Certificate Authority?
+- Based on which criteria do we evaluate Certificate Authorities and put them on our PKI trusted list? - 'Level of Assurance' (LoA)? - Interoperability? - Issuing process of certificates? - Supervision and control of Certificate Authorities? - To which extend are we going to re-use the criteria listed in the eIDAS regulation?
+Will the criteria be a 'light' or 'heavy' version of the eiDAS regulation? - Are we going to include criteria that are not listed in eIDAS yet? - Is there a need to create specific certificates and establish our own Certificate Authority?

-iSHARE's own PKI (to be changed)
+iSHARE's own PKI